sara-zhou/East-Coast-vs.-West-Coast-SAT-Scores/README.md

 ### Problem Statement

-Does the West Coast have more STEM driven students compared to the East?
+Does the West Coast have more STEM-driven students compared to the East?
 Does the East Coast have more Business/Literature driven students?
 How important of a role does geography play in major choice?
-Should we level out academic curriculums to provide students equal opportunity?
+Should we level out academic curriculums to provide students with equal opportunity?

 ### Background